wp-plugins/notely/readme.txt

 == Description ==

 Sometimes you might want to make some notes against a page or a post, this plugin simply allows that.
-Notes are only visible in the right sidebar when editing a page or post. see "Other Notes" if you also want to show notes on your theme.
+By default notes are only visible in the right sidebar when editing a page or post, but you can also show notes on the front end (see the readme file).

 == Installation ==